djbrieck/brieckspro/content/posts/wifi-sharing-card/index.md

 ## The Solution

 I shared that with [Microsoft Copilot,](https://copilot.microsoft.com/) and it helped me come up with the following solution in seconds.
-I needed to make a few minor formatting changes for requesting the print button and correct one mistake where it was passing a string of `None` instead of `` for the None encryption options, but otherwise pretty much as is solution.
+I needed to make a few minor formatting changes and correct one mistake where it was passing a string of `None` instead of `` for the None encryption option, but otherwise pretty much as is solution.

 ![Screen Shot of the Wi-Fi Sharing card with no values typed in for name and password](WifiSharingCard.png)